Go to our Beaver Resource Hub for more information about beavers.

 Other issues include the loss of spawning and juvenile habitat due to the creation of beaver ponds over gravel riffles, and increases in water temperature due to loss of tree canopy cover to provide shade to rivers and water warming up as it is held in beaver ponds.
 Water temperatures in rivers are already increasing due to climate change, so we want to avoid any compounding effect through the loss of already limited shade from tree cover along our river banks.

-Can all the problems be simply resolved by management?
+Can problems be resolved by management?

 What makes a river fit for beavers?

-Space and trees!
 Buffer zones of a minimum of 10m (ideally wider) on the banks of our rivers will have huge benefits to beavers, to trout, to other wildlife and will minimise conflicts with people.

 Buffer zones will mean: